Upper Bear Creek Reservoir, Alabama, USA

 Also known as: Upper Bear Reservoir

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Upper Bear Creek Reservoir.
+Welcome to the ultimate guide to Upper Bear Creek Reservoir!
+Article topics include:

 Tucked away in the Mountains Region of northern Alabama, Upper Bear Creek Reservoir awaits visitors with trophy sized bass fishing, boating, swimming, jet skiing, camping and picnicking.
 Canoeists and kayakers can enjoy the 30 mile, Class I floatway from the Upper Bear Creek Dam to the headwaters of the Bear Creek Reservoir.
 For visitors just looking to relax, check out the area canyons with waterfalls and rare plants, along with parks that are great for hiking enthusiasts.
 Nature lovers will find tree roots clutching boulders instead of growing underground, alongside azaleas, hemlocks, and rhododendron.